iron-io/docs/worker/reference/security/index.md

 ### <a name="firewall"></a>Accessing resources behind a firewall

 Customers using the public cluster can whitelist the [Amazon AWS IP Range](https://ip-ranges.amazonaws.com/ip-ranges.json) for the region where their services are located.
 IronWorker users would use the IPs for `us-east-1`.
-IronMQ users would use the region where their queues are located; which is available in [HUD](https://hud.iron.io).
+IronMQ users would use the region where their queues are located; which is available in [The Dashboard](https://dash.iron.io).

 Enterprise customers using a dedicated cluster should [contact Iron.io Technical Support](http://www.iron.io/contact/ "Contact Iron.io") to cordinate a configuration for firewall access.

 ### <a name="accessing_aws"></a>Accessing resources on AWS

 Customers using the public cluster can create inbound security rules using the [Amazon AWS IP Range](https://ip-ranges.amazonaws.com/ip-ranges.json) for the region where their services are located.
 IronWorker users would use the IPs for `us-east-1`.
-IronMQ users would use the region where their queues are located; which is available in [HUD](https://hud.iron.io).
+IronMQ users would use the region where their queues are located; which is available in [The Dashboard](https://dash.iron.io).
 Or they may create an inbound security rule to allow all traffic using `0.0.0.0/0`.

 Enterprise customers using a dedicated cluster should [contact Iron.io Technical Support](http://www.iron.io/contact/ "Contact Iron.io") to cordinate a VPC peering connection, or a restricted list of IPs to whitelist.